Cosmological perturbation theory for large scale structure in phase space: Cosmological perturbations in phase space

 Note that this is a total derivative with respect to momentum.
 We then see from Eq.(\ref{eq:energydensity}) that this does not lead to a renormalization of the background mass density, which is the statement of particle number conservation.
 It is also straightforward to check, from Eqs.(\ref{eq:momentum}) and (\ref{eq:backrenor}), that the fluid momentum (and hence the fluid velocity) does not pick up a background renormalization either since $\bar{f}^{(2)}(\eta,q)$ is only a function of the absolute value of comoving momentum, due to statistical isotropy.
 As a consequence, any perturbative framework based solely on the density and velocity fields necessarily misses this renormalization of the background distribution function.
 We expect this to remain true at higher orders in the perturbative expansion since particle number conservation and statistical isotropy should hold to all orders.

 That being said, it is straightforward to argue that the background distribution function needs to be renormalized even within SPT.
-Taking the ensemble average of the stress tensor using Eqs.(\ref{eq:stress}) and the first line of (\ref{eq:stresstensor}) yields
+Taking the ensemble average of the stress tensor using Eq.~(\ref{eq:stress}) and the first line of Eq.~(\ref{eq:stresstensor}) yields

-where only the trace can be nonvanishing due to statistical isotropy.
+where only the trace can be nonvanishing (upon averaging) due to statistical isotropy.
 Since the stress tensor vanishes in SPT by construction, the background distribution functions needs to pick up backreactions beyond $\bar{f}^{(0)}(q) \propto \delta^{(3)}(\vec{q})$ in order to cancel the contribution from $\langle \rho v^2 \rangle \neq 0$.
 Indeed, we show in Appendix \ref{sec:app2} that Eq.(\ref{eq:backrenor}) implies (where we suppress the time dependence for simplicity of notation when it is convenient to do so),

-This corresponds to the bulk flow (or the linear theory velocity), and exactly cancels the leading contribution to $\langle \rho v^2 \rangle$ in a perturbative expansion, to produce a vanishing averaged stress tensor \footnote{Within SPT our expectation is that higher loop corrections to the background distribution function (of which $\bar{f}^{(4)}(\eta,q)$ is the next to leading order term as we will see shortly) will exactly cancel the higher order contributions to $\langle \rho v^2 \rangle$ such that the consistency relation $\tau(\eta)=0$ is satisfied.}.
-This is the first indication that our framework based on a perturbative solution to the Vlasov-Poisson system of equations in phase-space is reproducing nothing other than SPT.
+This corresponds to the bulk flow (or to be more precise, the linear theory mean square velocity), and exactly cancels the leading contribution to $\langle \rho v^2 \rangle$ in a perturbative expansion, to produce a vanishing averaged stress tensor \footnote{Within SPT our expectation is that higher loop corrections to the background distribution function (of which $\bar{f}^{(4)}(\eta,q)$ is the next to leading order term as we will see shortly) will exactly cancel the higher order contributions to $\langle \rho v^2 \rangle$ such that the consistency relation $\tau(\eta)=0$ is satisfied.}.
+This is the first indication that our framework based on a perturbative solution to the Vlasov-Poisson system of equations in phase space is reproducing nothing other than SPT.